Join a world-class

 • Yes.
 Over 500 million vaccine doses have been safely administered in the US with only rare vaccine-related health effects.
 The benefits of vaccination greatly outweigh the risks.

 The Comirnaty (Pfizer) and Moderna vaccines have been linked to an increased risk of myocarditis (heart inflammation) in teens and young adults, especially in males.
 Myocarditis is very rare—about 13 cases per million after dose 2 in the Vaccine Safety Datalink (including data from Marshfield Clinic).
 Most myocarditis cases have been mild.

-The Janssen vaccine has been linked to two rare but serious problems: an increased risk of serious blood clots with low platelets, and a rare neurologic disease called Guillain-Barre Syndrome (GBS).
+The Janssen vaccine has been linked to two rare but serious problems: an increased risk of serious blood clots with low platelets (called TTS), and a rare neurologic disease called Guillain-Barre Syndrome (GBS).
 The overall risk of blood clots is about 3 cases per million doses of Janssen vaccine in adults, with a higher risk in women.
 For GBS, the overall risk is about 8 cases per million doses.
 On December 16, 2021, the CDC’s Advisory Committee on Immunization Practices expressed a clinical preference for individuals to receive an mRNA COVID-19 vaccine (Pfizer or Moderna) over the Janssen (Johnson & Johnson) COVID-19 vaccine due to the increased risk of TTS.

 The CDC has assessed the risks and benefits of each vaccine, concluding that the benefits (preventing COVID-19 hospitalization and death) are substantial and greatly outweigh the low risk of a vaccine-related complication.
 The COVID-19 vaccines also are highly effective against the delta variant that is spreading rapidly among unvaccinated people.
 Everyone who receives a COVID-19 vaccine should be aware of the risks and benefits to make an informed choice.